"Colostethus" ruthveni

-"Colostethus" ruthveni is a species of frog in the family Dendrobatidae.
-It is endemic to the Magdalena Department in northern Colombia.
+"Colostethus" ruthveni is a species of frog with unresolved relationships within its family Dendrobatidae; it is found only in the mountains of northeastern Magdalena Department in northern Colombia.
 The specific name ruthveni honors Alexander Grant Ruthven, an American herpetologist.

-It is known from the lower slopes of the north-western portion of the Sierra Nevada de Santa Marta.
-Its natural habitats are tropical dry forests and cloud forests where it occurs near streams, and is threatened by habitat loss.
+This frog is endemic to the lower slopes of the north-western portion of the Sierra Nevada de Santa Marta.
+Its natural habitats are tropical dry forests and cloud forests where it occurs near streams at altitudes above 450 m and up to 2100 m AMSL, and is threatened by habitat loss.
 Males of this species on average have a snout-vent length of 18.9-20.1 mm whereas females average about 19.8-24.1 mm.